ilg-physics-ucsb/physics4l-manual/4LSite/lab2.md

 ::::::::: Exercise
 In this geometry, the wire is sitting flat on the desk, parallel to the side of your phone with the magnetometer.
 ::: Question
-Assuming your phone has a small thickness, i.e., the height of the magnetometer is negligible, what B component(s) do you expect to observe from the current carrying wire in this configuration?
+1. Assuming your phone has a small thickness, i.e., the height of the magnetometer is negligible, what B component(s) do you expect to observe from the current carrying wire in this configuration?

+2. If your phone is very thick and the height of the magnetometer cannot be ignored, what B components do you expect to observe from the current carrying wire?
 :::

 ::: Figure lined m